kdheepak/blog/content/38-rust-lua-nvim.md

 ---
-title: Loading a rust library as a lua module in Neovim
+title: Loading a Rust library as a Lua module in Neovim
 category: blog
 date: 2021-08-06T00:35:00-07:00
 tags: rust, neovim, lua